Need Help? Give us a call.

 If everything works as it should, the “Complete Items & Order Testing” step in the Signup Wizard will be crossed off.
 A pop-up window will then appear asking if you’re ready to launch.
 If you select “Yes,” the Walmart Integration team will fully review your account.
 If all looks good, they will take all your products live.
 Congratulations, you are now officially selling on Walmart!

 Walmart only charges merchants a referral fee for selling on their platform.
-Referral fees vary based on the product, but range between 6% and 20% of the product’s selling price.
+Referral fees vary based on the product, but range between 6% and 20% of the product’s sale price.

 While the referral fee is the only cost merchants will face from Walmart, they will likely need to partner with an order fulfillment and shipping partner, given that Walmart does not have its own.
 Some options to consider include FedEx Supply Chain, which provides packaging, warehousing, and shipping, and Deliverr, which integrates with Walmart’s platform to provide free two-day shipping.

 Working with an integration partner will incur additional costs.
 Typical prices range from $30 per month to $500 per month.
 Walmart provides a full list of integration partners they work with and the services they provide.

 Now that we understand associated costs, let’s look at some of the benefits to partnering with Walmart.